 Omni Myst – Omnymyst consults with people and organizations to build equity, interdependence, and authentic connection.
 Through consulting, facilitation and coaching we can help you engage with your work in a new way.

 Place Corps (past) – Our mission is to know, love and serve our places.
 Place Corps offers place-specific transformational education programs including: residencies, fellowships, summer intensive gap programs, and community learning.

-Queerteenth – Inhabiting and traversing queer, trans and non-binary subjectivities, Queerteenth: Black is Queer is Freedom Performance Art Festival artists engage with time travel, radio transmission, radical loving, ancestral futures and durational performance.
+Queerteenth (past) – Inhabiting and traversing queer, trans and non-binary subjectivities, Queerteenth: Black is Queer is Freedom Performance Art Festival artists engage with time travel, radio transmission, radical loving, ancestral futures and durational performance.